 There are certain duties, rights and responsibilities that all members of the Community Advisory Committee must observe.
 There are also restrictions that govern the activities of Advisory Committee members.
 They are as follows:

 QUORUM ADVISORY COMMITTEE(S)

-The Quorum required for any meeting of the Department of Public Housing and Community Development Advisory Committee shall be fifty percent (50%) plus one of the current members.
+The Quorum required for any meeting of the West Little River Community Advisory Committee shall be fifty percent (50%) plus one of the current members.

 PARTICIPATION